May 30, 2025

 Optimize Your Fertile Window

 Peak fertility can vary significantly among women, even those with regular cycles.
 Determining your peak fertility by tracking your ovulation cycle has been popularized; ovulation detection kits (which measure the amount of luteinizing hormone in urine) have even become widely used tools for helping couples become pregnant.
 However, this is not always the most accurate method for determining fertility.
 Other factors can impact your chances of conceiving, such as the sperm count of your partner as well as the status of your uterus and Fallopian tubes.
-The best way to optimize your fertile window is to have regular intercourse.
+The top way to optimize your fertile window is to have regular intercourse.
 Since peak fertility varies in the fertile window, the more often intercourse occurs during this window, the more likely conception will occur.

 When to Be Concerned About Infertility